delan/www.azabani.com/drafts/spelling-grammar-2.md

 </figure>

 To paint the highlighted part of the decoration, we clip the canvas to a rectangle as wide as the background, and paint the decoration in full.
-To paint the rest, we clip “out” the canvas to the same rectangle, which is like an inverted clip.
+To paint the rest, we clip “out” the canvas to the same rectangle, which means we don’t touch anything *inside* the rectangle.

-But how *tall* should the rectangle be?
+But how *tall* should that rectangle be?
 Short answer: infinity.

 ### Bézier bounding box